BinaryBifrost/PRISM/README.md

 ## Prerequisites

-- Python 3.7 or higher
 - Docker and Docker-compose installed
 - Access to the servers via IPMI and iDRAC interfaces
-- IPMI tool installed on the host running PRISM
 - A Discord channel for notifications (you will need to create a webhook)

 ## Usage